davezap/zray/README.md

 I worked on the first iteration of this ray-tracer in 2002 with the naive idea that I could make it run in real time.
 Well it never ran in real time but it was a fun project and was happy with the results.
-There is no GPU here this is all ray CPU power just like the good old days :)
+There is no GPU here this is all raw CPU power just like the good old days :)

 Roll on 2025 and I'm revisiting this and other old projects, getting them running again, doing some refactoring, and generally correcting my 22 year old selves coding